GaloisInc/swanky/README.md

 # Using `swanky`
 ## Preferred Way
-The preferred way to use `swanky` is to fork this monorepo, and add your code your fork.
+The preferred way to use `swanky` is to fork this monorepo, and add your code to your fork.
 This approach makes it easy for your code to inherit the configuration of the `swanky` repo.

 ## Alternative Way
 It is also possible to use `swanky` as traditional Rust crates.
-The downside of this approach is that you won't automatically get the configuration of the `swanky` repo. `swanky` is _only_ tested against the pinned rust version in the repoistory and the pinned dependencey versions.
+The downside of this approach is that you won't automatically get the configuration of the `swanky` repo. `swanky` is _only_ tested against the pinned rust version in the repository and the pinned dependency versions.

 To use a `swanky` crate in your project, add the following line to the `[dependencies]` entry in `Cargo.toml`: